-• Make every effort to drop your child off at school on time.
-A delay of just a few minutes is very

-- Children who arrive after morning arrival concludes at 8:30 a.m. have a 5-minute grace period to get to class.
-Any child arriving after 8:35 a.m., are required to be accompanied into the building by a parent/guardian, who must sign the child in at the Reception Desk and receive a slip to be given to the child's teacher/guide. - Either a guide or a classroom assistant will be in the hallway to help direct children to their classrooms as necessary and the other adult will be receiving your children in the classroom (Depending on preference, or particular scheduled activities guides and CA's may opt to switch locations during arrival and dismissal times). - Please encourage/allow your child to walk down to their classroom independently.
-Your child's guide is very busy during morning arrival time greeting students and helping them get started on their work.
-They are not available to discuss specific concerns at this time.
-If you have any questions or concerns you would like to discuss with your child's guide, please contact your child's guide and schedule an appointment.
+- Please make every effort to drop your child off at school on time.
+A delay of just a few minutes is very disruptive and makes it harder for your child to begin his or her day in a peaceful manner. - Children who arrive after morning arrival concludes at 8:30 a.m. have a 5-minute grace period to get to class.
+Any child arriving after 8:35 a.m., is required to be accompanied by a parent/guardian to the building, who must sign the child in at the designated entry point and receive a slip to be given to the child's teacher/guide. - Either a guide or a classroom assistant will be in the hallway to help direct children to their classrooms as necessary and the other adult will be receiving your children in the classroom (depending on preference, or particular scheduled activities guides, and CA's may opt to switch locations during arrival and dismissal times).